azat-co/practicalnode/chapter7/chapter7.md

 module.exports = mongoose.model('User', userSchema)
 ```

-The e-mail field is validated with RegExp, then is trimmed and forced to lowercase when it’s set.
+The `email` field is validated with RegExp, and is then is trimmed and forced to lowercase when it’s set.

-To connect app.js and models, there must be `models/index.js` file which simply acts as a layer of abstraction by importing and exporting all the models:
+To connect `app.js` and models, there must be a `models/index.js` file that simply acts as a layer of abstraction by importing and exporting all the models:

 ```js
 exports.Article = require('./article')